Skip to contents

-This function uses the Milevsky-Robinson to analyse the spend rate for a given probability of retirement ruin, by parsimoniously meshing investment risk and return, mortality estimates and spending rates without resorting to opaque Monte Carlo simulations.
+This function uses the Milevsky-Robinson method to find the spend rate corresponding to a given probability of retirement ruin, by parsimoniously meshing investment risk and return, mortality estimates and spending rates without resorting to opaque Monte Carlo simulations.
 For further details, see: Milevsky, M. and C. Robinson; "A Sustainable Spending Rate without Simulation"; Financial Analysts Journal, Volume 61, Number 6.
 (2005).
 Please note that these are approximations, so do not rely on them for financial returns or planning.
+All arguments are vectorised and are recycled in the standard R fashion.

 probability_ruin_rate(